realworldocaml/book/en/runtime-memory-layout.md

 Much of the static type information contained within an OCaml program is checked and discarded at compilation time, leaving a much simpler *runtime* representation for values.
-Understanding this difference is important for writing efficient programs, and also for interfacing with C libraries that work directly with the runtime system.
+Understanding this difference is important for writing efficient programs and profiling them at runtime.

 <note>
 <title>Why do OCaml types disappear at runtime?</title>